-Mask R-CNN is a convolutional neural network and state of the art in terms of image segmentation.
-The deep neural network detects objects in an image and generates a high-quality segmentation mask for each instance.
+Mask R-CNN is a Convolutional Neural Network (CNN) and state-of-the-art in terms of image segmentation.
+This variant of a Deep Neural Network detects objects in an image and generates a high-quality segmentation mask for each instance.

 In this article, I will provide a simple and high-level overview of Mask R-CNN.
-We will discuss the basic concepts required to understand what Mask R-CNN is and how it works:
+Then, we will discuss the basic concepts required to understand what Mask R-CNN is and how it works:

 - Convolutional Neural Networks (CNN)